-• Academic Achievement: Based on federally-required English and Mathematics assessments.
-The SC READY assessments meet the federal mandate for testing students in English Language Arts (ELA) and Math.

-- Student Growth or another Academic indicator: Because of state law, a value-added system must be used to describe growth. - Progress in achieving English Proficiency: South Carolina has designed a set of interim targets to acknowledge students who are on-track to become proficient in English within a five-year period. - At least one indicator of school quality or student success (SQSS): South Carolina uses two SQSS metrics for elementary and middle schools.
+- Academic Achievement: based on federally required English and mathematics assessments.
+The SC READY assessments meet the federal mandate for testing students in English Language Arts (ELA) and Math. - Student Growth or another Academic indicator: Because of state law, a value-added system is used to describe growth. - Progress in achieving English Proficiency: South Carolina has designed a set of interim targets to recognize Multilingual learners who make progress toward becoming proficient (or have become proficient) in English within a five-year timeframe. - At least one indicator of school quality or student success (SQSS): South Carolina uses two SQSS metrics for elementary and middle schools.
 Science proficiency is used as a student success metric and teacher and student perceptions of school climate are used as a school quality metric.